mapbox/mapbox-studio-classic/docs/0000-01-01-postgis-manual.md

-# PostGIS in Mapbox Studio
+# PostGIS + SQL in Mapbox Studio

 Got a large collection of custom data?
-Need a power boost to efficiently process you data so it converts nicely into [vector tiles](https://www.mapbox.com/developers/vector-tiles/) on Mapbox.com?
-Look no further than PostGIS and SQL queries in Mapbox Studio.
+Need a power boost to efficiently process your data so it converts nicely into [vector tiles](https://www.mapbox.com/developers/vector-tiles/) on Mapbox.com?
+Look no further than PostGIS + SQL in Mapbox Studio.

 ![datasource](https://cloud.githubusercontent.com/assets/4587826/5863497/fe256a2e-a247-11e4-98d3-02b7a788da75.png)

 Sometimes you just need more data processing power.
-We highly recommend housing your larger data into PostgreSQL database with the PostGIS extension.
+We highly recommend housing your larger data sets into a PostgreSQL database with a PostGIS extension.
 This allows you to upload massive data sets and will provide much more flexibility for querying that data with SQL in Studio.

 ## Getting started

-If you're new to PostGIS, we have written a few bash scripts to painlessly install PostgreSQL, PostGIS, and setting up a "mapbox" spatial database.
-Download this bash script [postgresql-postgis-db-install.sh](https://gist.github.com/amyleew/ade197e87b3662eac6c3) and run it in your terminal window like this:

-	bash postgresql-postgis-db-install.sh
+### Install PostgreSQL and PostGIS

+If you're new to PostGIS, you will need to download and install [PostgreSQL](http://www.postgresql.org/download/) then install a [PostGIS extension](http://postgis.net/docs/postgis_installation.html#install_short_version) to your PostgreSQL database.
+Ideally your versions of PostgreSQL and PostGIS should match what we use on our production servers (or at least not be older).
+These are PostgreSQL 9.3 and PostGIS 2.1 (defaults provided by Ubuntu 14.04 LTS).

+### Include PostGIS VT Util

 You'll also want to include `postgis-vt-util` in your project.
 The [postgis-vt-util](https://github.com/mapbox/postgis-vt-util) module contains a set of custom PostgreSQL functions that are extremely helpful when creating vector tile sources using Mapbox Studio.